 Now the steps to start an e-commerce business are starting to be sought by many people.
 How not, this business is very potential.
 In addition to its population of 260 million, public consumption on average increased by 5.4% per year.

-There are so many Micro, Small, and Medium Enterprises that can supply this business.
-Not to mention, half of Indonesia’s population uses internet access.
+There are so many Micro, Small and Medium Enterprises that can supply this business.
+Not to mention, almost half of the population uses internet access.

 1. Choose the Products to Sell